 Get Out There & Get Google Reviews

 Right this very moment you need to see how many reviews you have on your Google business listing.
 Go ‘Google’ your business and see.
 Set a goal of getting 5 or 10 reviews.
 Make a list of customers you can ask for a review.
 If you can’t think of 5 happy customers, then ask someone in your business who interacts with customers on a regular basis.
-Put together a list and then ask them, show them and remind them.
-You will get reviews, and it will open your business to getting more leads.
+Put together a list and then ask them, show them, and remind them.
+You will get reviews, and you'll be on your way to getting your business more leads.